Doregon/tnpsh-wiki/big-stinky-brew/aios/webman-mod/customizing/setup.md

     * ex.
 Rocksmith 2014
     * `/dev_hdd0/GAMES/BLUS31354` loaded!

-**PhotoGui** makes mounting and launching games easier.
+**PhotoGUI** makes mounting and launching games easier.
 This option is more deeply explained in the [Games](games.md) page, but essentially it allows you to mount games from the Photos column.

 ## Pad Shortcuts